Calling Methods With Parameters

 - Methods can take

-method of Turtle intakes an angle to turn a specific number of degreesturguggins.turn(100)
+turnmethod of Turtle intakes an angle to turn a specific number of degreesturguggins.turn(100)to turn 100 degrees

 - the